Michael-Mark-Edu/bravo/README.md

 ~~Comprehensive~~ Very much incomplete (for now) ETS bindings for Gleam.

 This library is still in heavy development!
 Expect frequent breaking changes (this is indicated when the first number of the version increases).
+As it happens, this library just received a breaking change!

 This library is only compatible with the Erlang target!